Bentix-cs/fivem-greenscreener/README.md

 You are granted the freedom to utilize the images in your open-source projects with proper accreditation.
 For commercial usage, please reach out to me on Discord to discuss the conditions.

-## Services Offered
-For a fee, I offer a service where I generate the images for you.
-You can also send me your custom clothing, vehicles or props, and I will include them.
-Contact me on Discord at **ben.001** for inquiries.

 ## Key Features
 - Capture screenshots of every GTA clothing item, including addon clothing
 - Capture screenshots of all objects and props in GTA, including addon props